Let's talk about whole grain oat flour!

 The fibers in oats are more soluble than those present in other grain types, meaning they are satiating and will keep you fuller for a longer time.
 Its overall contribution to digestive health; the fibers (especially the beta-glucans) in oats are associated with a range of other benefits.
 For example: They can lower cholesterol levels and are believed to cause a reduction in blood sugars and insulin levels, after you’ve consumed a meal rich in carbohydrates.

 Another main reason of using whole grain oat flour as base for our shakes and instant oats, is because we found it to be the best fitting form of grains/carbs, one of the building blocks of a healthy meal.
-Although oats do in fact contain protein (between 11 to 17% by dry weight to be exact, and is actually one of the most protein-rich grains) and unsaturated fatty acids, the main part (66%) are carbohydrates.
+Although oats do in fact contain protein (between 11 to 17% by dry weight to be exact, and is actually one of the most protein-rich grains) and unsaturated fatty acids, most of it consists of carbohydrates (66%).

 In addition, oats are a so called "miscellaneous crop": they can be grown on almost any kind of soil and - in most cases - do not need any special kind of treatment or feeding.
 Also, the grinding of oat kernels into oat flour can be done easily.
 Therefore, oats are both a sustainable and economically efficient crop, just like what complete food is all about.

 The last main reason why we like to use whole grain oat flour as a base is for its applicability and taste adaptability.
 This means that the flavour of our products are not impacted too much by the natural flavour present in the oats.
 That way a Cool Chocolate will taste like velvet, and Awesome Apple Pie tastes like how your grandma would have made it.